Thiousi/kirby-version-widget/README.md

 # Kirby Version Widget
 Kirby dashboard widget displaying installed and latest version with link to changelog.
+Inspired (largely) by [kirby version by Fabian Sperrle.](https://github.com/FabianSperrle/kirby-version)

 Built for my own use, free for anyone to use.